nechnif/neftox/README.md

 Firefox
 ```

-The goal is to have neftox select the user's default browser automatically; this is currently under development.
+The goal is to have neftox select the user's default browser automatically; this is on the developer's list.

 ### Usage